Aarception/Mo-information-security-portfolio/README.md

 This will be my last personal commentary on this matter.
 Its purpose is to clarify the context of the process between March 17, 2026, the last day of direct institutional comment, and  May 7th, 2026, the day the inquiry was submitted as a work sample.
 Background falls outside this scope.

 On March 17, the institution provided the answers to my three operational questions.
-My immediate response was genuine appreciation for the provision, and recognition of the institutional capital that had been expended to produce them.
+My immediate response was genuine appreciation for the provision, and recognition of the institutional capital that had been expended to produce them.¹

 My follow up, while correct in my point of view substantively, included the phrase *“Warranties Requested.”* In hindsight,  I have since recognized the confusing signal sent, in the midst of exchange while rebutting the answers, presenting a shift from inquiry to contract.
 The institution responded with termination of engagement and closure of the inquiry.

-In reopening the inquiry, I lodged an Addendum whose final sentence was intended to pay explicit recognition of the capital the institution had expended in providing the March 17 answers: *'I do not believe it [the closure] represents the unifying relationship that implicated the relatedness of the parties to this matter.'* This signal was meant as acknowledgement of institutional consideration, even as the substance required procedural conclusion.
+In reopening the inquiry, I lodged an Addendum whose final sentence was intended to pay explicit recognition of the capital the institution had expended in providing the March 17 answers: *'I do not believe it [the closure] represents the unifying relationship that implicated the relatedness of the parties to this matter.'* This signal was meant as acknowledgement of institutional consideration, even as the substance required procedural conclusion.²

 By April 7, after observing that the institution had disengaged from any further contribution to the inquiry while remaining technically considerate of my choice in keeping the inquiry open, I became inspired to design the 20-day observation period as an honorable off-ramp, the alternative to escalation or externalization.